morimekta/providence/src/site/markdown/annotations.md

       class will be handled as an application level failure, throwing `PApplicationException`.
     - The client will still only throw the declared exceptions (and `IOException`).
+* `java.public.constructor` will create a public constructor with all fields as params.
+Note that this used to be default on, but is now default off and triggered with this annotation.

 ### Other

+- `deprecated = "<message>"`: Will mark the associated methods, service or class as being deprecated (should not be used).
+Since the syntax for deprecating a class is different for each language, it is handled in annotation, and should e.g. generate `@Deprecated` annotations in java.
 - `json.compact = ""`: Enables the use of the compact syntax in the
   [json serializer](serializer-json.html).